Steve Corwin found himself in a tight spot – on purpose – when building this cozy cottage from Mighty Small Homes.

 “They love it, they love it,” he said.

-The home is a Mighty Small Homes prefab small house kit using an envelope system that incorporates prefab structural insulated panels.
-When completed, Corwin plans to sell it.
+His cottage is a Mighty Small Homes prefab small house kit that uses an envelope system incorporating prefab structural insulated panels.
+When the home is completed, Corwin plans to sell it.

 “We put up a 50-foot wall in 40 minutes.”